ChristChurchMayfair/ccm_jekyll_site/littlelambs/index.md

 The group runs from 10.00-11.30 every Thursday morning during term time and meets in the CCM church building.
 We provide a safe environment for your children, with time to play, to sing together and share in story telling each week.
 We also want to look after parents and caregivers and offer the friendship, community and all important coffee and cake we know you need!

 Please do pop in and join us, no booking required.
-We very much look forward can’t wait to welcome you.
+We very much look forward to welcoming you.